MS Jan Heweliusz: 1993 sinking

 At 04:10 on 14 January 1993, the ship started listing in hurricane-force winds, estimated at 180 km/h.
 It capsized at 05:12.
 The waves were up to 6 m high and ferries in the nearby port of Sassnitz had been cancelled.
 Prior to its sinking, Jan Heweliusz had been involved in 28 incidents, including collisions with fishing boats, listing, engine failure and the aforementioned fire in 1986.
 It had ballast problems and had also damaged its hull in Ystad during docking, but this was not reported to the port authorities and only makeshift repairs were made.
 It sailed two hours late, carrying 10 railway carriages from five European countries.

 The Marine Chamber of Appeals in Gdynia blamed the accident on the poor technical condition of the ship, with the captain, who died in the accident, also being blamed for allowing the ship to sail in such an unseaworthy state.

-In 2005, the European Court of Human Rights in Strasburg ruled that the official investigation of the sinking was not impartial and granted €4,600 in damages each to eleven relatives of the victims.
+In 2005, the European Court of Human Rights in Strasbourg ruled that the official investigation of the sinking was not impartial and granted €4,600 in damages each to eleven relatives of the victims.

 The wreck of the ship is located at a depth of 27 metres (89 feet) and is frequently visited by divers.